YauhenDavidovich/YauhenDavidovich/README.md

 - Hi there 👋
 - I'm Yauhen.
 - I'm from Belarus.
--Currently looking for work as a Front-end Developer.
+- Currently looking for work as a Front-end Developer.

 <details>